 Use a heavy duty engine oil with an API classification of SJ.
-Change the engine oil and filter after an initial 50 hours of break-in operation, and every 100 hours of operation thereafter.
-An oil viscosity of SAE 15W-40 is recommended for this engine in all conditions.
+Change the engine oil after an initial 50 hours of break-in operation, and every 100 hours of operation thereafter.
+For recommended oil viscosity, see the following chart: